Blog Layout

 Warfarin Therapy in Seniors

-Therefore, it is common for older patients to require long-term coumadin therapy since they have a higher risk of atrial fibrillation.
-At the same time, they have an increased risk of bleeding due to age and comorbidities, which anticoagulation therapy necessarily potentiates.
+It is common for older patients to require long-term coumadin therapy since they have a higher risk of atrial fibrillation.
+Untreated atrial fibrillation can lead to strokes, which are clots.
+At the same time, seniors have an increased risk of bleeding due to age and comorbidities.
 New oral direct anticoagulants registered in the Czech Republic as suitable alternatives to Warfarin — dabigatran, rivaroxaban, apixaban, and edoxaban.

 These medications do not require regular laboratory monitoring and are safer, especially with a reduced risk of intracranial hemorrhage.
 All oral anticoagulants have some specific properties due to their pharmacological properties or registration results, allowing them to select an individual anticoagulation strategy.
 Patients with reduced body mass (fragile and elderly) have multiple comorbidities (associated with various medications).